 Gen Z and their quiet curiosity about the spiritual

-Less experienced but still curious
+Less personal experiences but still curious

-“I Haven’t, But I Know Someone Who Has”: Gen Z and the quiet curiosity about the spiritual
+“I haven’t, but I know someone who has”: Gen Z and the quiet curiosity about the spiritual

 How Australian young adults are thinking about mystical experiences—and why it matters in the classroom